Davis Bacon and Prevailing Wages

 Protecting Paychecks, Defending Taxpayers and Creating Build America Jobs

 Prevailing wage laws ensure that all contractors bidding on public construction projects will pay family-supporting wages and that these projects will be built to the highest standards by skilled, safe, well-trained construction craftspeople.
-The projects built under the Davis-Bacon Act have stood the test of time while enabling generations of craftspeople to build better, stronger lives for themselves and their families.
+The projects built under the Davis-Bacon Act have stood the test of time while enabling generations of tradesmen and women to build better, stronger lives for themselves and their families.

-Corporate interests and their advocates claim that Davis-Bacon increases taxpayer costs, but numerous studies have shown it does not.
+Corporate interests and their advocates sometimes claim that Davis-Bacon increases taxpayer costs, but numerous studies have shown they do not.
 Employers who oppose prevailing wages do so because they want to cut workers’ paychecks and pocket the pay-cuts as profits.

 Protecting and Strengthening Davis Bacon Prevailing Wages

-The Biden Administration and the U.S. Department of Labor is aggressively enforcing prevailing wage laws and ensuring that construction workers are not short-changed of their hard-earned pay.
+Under the Biden Administration, U.S. Department of Labor (DOL) aggressively enforced prevailing wage laws to ensure that construction workers are not short-changed of their hard-earned pay.

-DOL has also proposed a historic update to protect and strengthen Davis-Bacon prevailing wage rules that will:
+The Biden DOL implemented a historic update to protect and strengthen Davis-Bacon prevailing wage rules to:

 • Ramp up enforcement on law-breaking contractors